The Treasures of Poland

 Important note:

-**Dunajec Raft Trip (subject to confirm on spot; service depends on the weather and the level of the river)
+**Dunajec Raft Trip (subject to confirmation on the spot; service depends on the weather and the level of the river)

-In the morning we drive to Auschwitz-Birkenau, to visit the Martyrdom Museum of the former Nazi concentration camp, the infamous factory of death.
-Following visit return to Krakow for lunch at the local restaurant.
+In the morning, we drive to Auschwitz-Birkenau, to visit the Martyrdom Museum of the former Nazi concentration camp, the infamous factory of death.
+Following the visit return to Krakow for a light lunch at the local restaurant.

-In the afternoon visit Kazimierz – Jewish Quarter of Krakow, that was established in 1335 by great Polish King Casimir the Greatest, who appreciated Jewish talents and usefulness for developing the country.
-Surrounded by defensive walls with its own Town Hall, soon the district became one of the European centres of Jewish religion, learning and culture.
+In the afternoon visit Kazimierz – the Jewish Quarter of Krakow, which was established in 1335 by great Polish King Casimir the Greatest, who appreciated Jewish talents and usefulness for developing the country.
+Surrounded by defensive walls with its own Town Hall, soon the district became one of the European centers of Jewish religion, learning, and culture.

-Today, the world of narrow streets and lines, small architectural buildings and sacral places show us an extraordinary trace of co-existence of Jewish and Polish communities.
+Today, the world of narrow streets and lanes, small architectural buildings and sacral places show us an extraordinary trace of the co-existence of Jewish and Polish communities.

 Evening and dinner on your own.